 When I ask people how many Antibiotics they've taken both over their life and in the past few months, the answers vary widely.
 Some people readily admit that they've been on lots of Antibiotics.
-Others --- probably the majority ---- say something like, "I don't really take many Antibiotics".
+Others --- probably the majority ---- say something like this, "I don't really take many Antibiotics".
 I always have them clarify this answer, because this might mean they haven't taken Antibiotics since 1976, or it could just as easily mean that they 'only' do five or six rounds per year.

 As more and more studies on the inverse relationship between Gut Health and Antibiotics come out, we are learning that it doesn't take many Antibiotics to foul one's system, setting you up for some serious health problems throughout your lifetime.
 This would lead the curious to ask just how many Antibiotics are too many as far as potentially causing adverse health events (otherwise known as "SIDE EFFECTS")?
 A recent study from DR. MARTIN BLASER of New York University School of Medicine shed some light.

 According to the study in last month's issue of Nature Communications (Metabolic and Metagenomic Outcomes from Early-Life Pulsed Antibiotic Treatment), it seems that female mice that were given two of the most widely used antibiotics for children and infants respectively (Amoxicillin and Tylosin) gained more weight, grew bigger bones, and had altered Microbiomes when compared to their untreated sisters.
 The study stated that......

 "Since the 1940s, farmers have added low doses of antibiotics to food or water of livestock for growth promotion (sub-therapeutic antibiotic treatment or STAT).
 In contrast to farm animals receiving STAT for growth promotion, humans receive 10- to 100-fold higher antibiotic exposures for short courses to treat acute infections (PAT --- therapeutic-dose pulsed antibiotic treatment).
 We find that early-life PAT leads to alterations in gut microbiome diversity that remained months after antibiotic exposure.
 Beyond changes in body composition and growth, PAT altered hepatic gene expression and a metabolic hormone level long after antibiotics were stopped, indicating the metabolic effects were systemic."